Menditect/documentation/docs/refguide/Teststep/4-retrieve.md

 - Select "Retrieve from database" in the Retrieve options.
 - Select [Attribute Values](../attribute-value) that you want to filter on and enter a value.
 - Click '+Add' for each association that you want to filter on.
 Use the <i class="fa-empty-set"></i> "Set empty" button to indicate the association must be empty.
+- *Alternatively* you can choose to fill all the attributes and associations using existing values in the database, by clicking "<i class="fas fa-database"></i> Fill with values from database"!
 - Click on the "Save" button.

 ### Retrieve by association